COVID-19 (Coronavirus) Resources

 These are incredibly stressful times, but you are not alone.
 Please reach out if you need support.

-- SAMHSA's National Helpline, 1-800-662-HELP (4357), (also known as the Treatment Referral Routing Service) or TTY: 1-800-487-4889 is a confidential, free, 24-hour-a-day, 365-day-a-year, information service, in English and Spanish, for individuals and family members facing mental and/or substance use disorders.
+• SAMHSA's National Helpline (also known as the Treatment Referral Routing Service), CALL 1-800-662-HELP (4357) or TEXT 1-800-487-4889, is a confidential, free, 24-hour-a-day, 365-day-a-year, information service, in English and Spanish, for individuals and family members facing mental and/or substance use disorders.
 This service provides referrals to local treatment facilities, support groups, and community-based organizations.
 Callers can also order free publications and other information.
 Read more about it here.

 You are not alone.